meganz/MEGAchat/Readme.md

   * The Promise lib in base/promise.h and example usage for example in /src/test-promise.cpp
   * The setTimeout() and setInterval() timer functions in /src/base/timers.hpp
+  * The marshallCall() function marshalls lambda calls from a worker thread to the GUI thread.
+Examples of use can be seen for example in /src/webrtcAdapter.h and in many different places.
+This mechanism should not be directly needed in high-level code that runs in the GUI thread.
   * The overall client structure in /src/chatClient.h;.cpp
   * The test app main.cpp file in examples/qt - shows how to implement megaPostMessageToGui(), how to start the 'services', and how to instantiate the karere client.
 Also shows how to implement the getAppDir() method, which is a weak symbol needed by the karere library in order to create the log file and start logging as early as possible, before main() is entered.
   * The video module public interface in src/rtcModile/IRtcModule.h and related headers

 ## Video renderer widgets ##
 Karere provides platform-specific video renderer widgets for Qt and iOS (probably will work also for MacOS with no or minimal changes).
 These widgets are implemented as subclasses of standard widgets.
 Their code is in src/videoRenderer_xxx.cpp;mm;h.
 They can be used directly